 Whether you plan to host a lavish or modest holiday party this year, keep these points in mind:

 - Be as generous as your budget allows.
 Employees have worked hard for you all year and they are looking for a show of appreciation.

 - Think about hiring entertainers to help break the ice.
-It can be a band, a DJ a magician, a local choral group or anything else which can cover for those awkward silences which are bound to occur at the beginning of the party.
+It can be a band, a DJ, a magician, a local choral group, or anything else that can cover for those awkward silences that are bound to occur at the beginning of the party.

 - Have enough food.
 A hungry stomach leads to a cranky employee.